 Comedy in two acts by Tomson Highway, premiered at the Native Canadian Centre, Toronto by Native Earth Performing Arts, November 26,1986, directed by Larry Lewis, with Gloria Miguel as Pelajia Patchnose, Muriel Miguel as Philomena Moosetail, Monique Mojica as Marie-Adele Starblanket, Anne Anglin as Annie Cook, Gloria Eshkibok as Emily Dictionary, Margaret Cozry as Veronique St. Pierre, Sally Singal as Zhaboonigan Peterson, Rene Highway as Nanabush, and Cheryl Mills a Bingo Girl.
 It was translated into French by Jocelyne Beaulieu as Les Reines de la réserve and premiered by Théâtre Populaire du Québec in 1993.
 In 2011 it was revived by Ken Gass with a culturally diverse cast at the Factory Theatre.
-For the Stratford Festival's 2020 season, The Rez Sisters was performed by an Indigenous cast, with Jani Lauzon as Pelajia Patchnose, and directed by Jessica Carmichael.
+For the Stratford Festival's 2020 season (delayed to July 2021 by the Covid-19 pandemic), The Rez Sisters was performed in a tent by an Indigenous cast, with Jani Lauzon as Pelajia Patchnose, Tracey Nepinak as Philomena Moosetail, and Nicole Joy-Fraser as Annie Cook (directed by Jessica Carmichael).

 The plot follows the pattern of the journey motif.
 Seven women on the "Rez" share anger, laughter, hardship and gossip when they decide to go to Toronto for the world's biggest bingo game.
 During the trip, one woman dies of cancer, and another wins $600, which she uses to install a new toilet in her home.
 A male trickster or Nanabush is present throughout, transforming into a Bingo Master, a Seagull and a Nighthawk during the action.